-The average age of the transportation assets owned by Eastland Group and used by ENL is approximately 5 years.
-Asset life targets 8 to 9 years or 200,000 km to minimise cost of refitting.
+The average age of the transportation assets owned and used by Eastland Network Limited is approximately 4 years.
+Asset life targets 5 to 9 years or 200,000 km to minimise cost of refitting.
 Due to the road conditions distances travelled and terrain the average condition is generally below that typically expected from vehicles of the same age.
 In some cases vehicles can achieve the targeted distance trigger with 3 or 4 years where the role of the user involves significant travel.